thephantom8768/Hakogotchi/README.md

-# Hakogotchi
+## Hakogotchi

-Hakogotchi is a tamagotchi that simulates a pets that depends on its environment to survive.
-Players must carefully manage food, entertainment, light levels, temperature, and humidity to keep their pet healthy and happy.
-It turns virtual pet care into a challenging environmental management experience, basically tamagotchi on hard mode!
+Hakogotchi is a modern take on the classic Tamagotchi, combining virtual pet care with real-world environmental interaction.
+Unlike traditional virtual pets, Hakogotchi's wellbeing is influenced by its surroundings.
+Players must manage food, entertainment, temperature, humidity, and light levels to keep their pet healthy and happy.

-Basically the modern twist of the vintage button tamagotchi and the size of a smartphone ( a little chunky thou).
-It is powered by a Radxa Zero 3W that provides modern computing power and the ability for touchscreen to control and play.
-Moreover, it has temperature, humidity and light sensor that allows the pet to feel the enivronment and affect its stats in-game.

-I wanted to make it because i'm not a pet person but wanted a way to enjoy taking care of something and be entertaining at the same time daily while making it more modern to my taste.
+Designed as a "hard mode" Tamagotchi experience, the game encourages players to pay attention to their environment rather than simply pressing buttons.
+Environmental data collected from onboard sensors directly affects the pet's in-game status and behaviour.

+The device is powered by an Orange Pi Zero 3W and features a touchscreen interface for intuitive interaction.
+Integrated temperature, humidity, and light sensors allow the pet to react to real-world conditions, creating a more immersive and engaging experience.

+Hakogotchi was designed with a form factor inspired by the classic Game Boy, providing a portable and comfortable handheld experience.
+Its vertically oriented design is wide enough to allow a secure two-handed grip while remaining compact enough for everyday carry.

+Hakogotchi was created because i want to have a virtual companion but want a more modern and interactive experience (I don't like irl pets).
+By combining classic virtual pet gameplay with real-world sensing, Hakogotchi brings the Tamagotchi concept into the present day.

+***Features***:
+- 🌡️ Real-time temperature monitoring
+- 💧 Humidity-based pet mood system
+- ☀️ Ambient light interaction
+- 📱 Touchscreen controls
+- 🎮 Mini-games and activities
+- 🔋 Portable battery-powered design

 ## Wiring Schematic
 <img width="1110" height="798" alt="wiring schematics" src="https://github.com/user-attachments/assets/a885ae00-0209-474c-b771-0817165c1d95" />